LAL-project/linear-arrangement-library/instructions/compilation-pyhton-interface-windows.md

 	liblal.dll liblaldebug.dll

-into the directory that the user specified in the variable `LAL_PY_INSTALL` so that python can load the DLLs correctly.
+into the directory that you specified in the variable `LAL_PY_INSTALL` so that python can load the DLLs correctly.